-Couples are invited to join a Hold Me Tight Workshop,
+This September couples are invited to join a Hold Me Tight Workshop, in a cozy early-fall atmosphere perfect for reflective, bonding-focused work.

 This could be fully covered by the benefits offered through your insurance provider.*